aham-oudeis/Training/launch_school/RB120-OOP/lesson_one/Notes/Classes_and_Objects_I.md

   self.weight = w
 end

-# here, the self invocation simply specifies that we are calling the name method
+# here, the self invocation specifies that we are calling the name method
-# on the object that is being used at the current moment
+# on the calling object.
-# to be consistent, (although it is not, strictly speaking, necessary) we can use self.name in our method invocation
+# to be consistent, (although it is not, strictly speaking, necessary) we can use self.name in our getter method as well
 ```